edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 ### Bargaining

 I bought another cheap power supply, this time from eBay, rated for 10 amps.
 This would surely work.
-I'm only pulling 4 amps (I measured with a multimeter).
-Over double the capacity should be complete overkill.
+The multimeter says I'm only pulling 4 amps.
+Over double the capacity should be plenty.

 Nope.
 Overheated, but a little slower this time.